TheExceptionist/chocolateQuest/README.md

  * ./gradlew build
  * Then add the src/assets folder to the .jar gradle built (located at the output/ folder) -- This step was because I didn't bother with automating that part of the process.

+## Binaries?

+lol I'm not going to bother with distribution, go find a link somewhere or be a man and build it with the instructions above.

 Good luck.